Berezinsky Biosphere Reserve: History

 The idea to create a nature reserve in the area was first voiced by Anatoly Vladimirovich Fedyushin, a scientist and a head of the site investigation committee assigned in 1924 by state officials.
 Berezinskiy Nature Reserve was established on January 30, 1925.
 It became one of the first nature reserves in the USSR.
 In 1927, the first inventory work started; in 1928–1930, the resettlement of 30 farmsteads from the protected lands began.
 In 1929, forest inventory work was organized; in 1935, experimental farms for beaver and elk breeding were established.
 In 1936, the area of the reserve was expanded to 67.3 hectares, but in 1938 Belarusian authorities excluded 18.7 hectares of land from it under the reason of having no "valuable species of fauna".

 During World War II and the German occupation, the reserve was seriously damaged: all archives, scientific collections and materials were destroyed, service buildings were burnt down.
 The total damage caused to the Berezinskiy Reserve was estimated at 18.7 million roubles.
 In 1951, the authorities decided to liquidate the nature reserve and open a hunting reserve in its place.
+During this period, over 40 km² of forest were clear-cut.
 In 1958, however, the Berezinskiy was restored to its initial status.

 In 1979, Berezinsky was granted the status of a biosphere reserve.
 In 1993, the Council of Europe included it in the network of biogenetic reserves, and in 1995 awarded it with the European Diploma for successful work on the conservation of biodiversity and natural complexes.
 The diploma is awarded for a period of 5 years, and the reserve has been successfully evaluated in the future and has been awarded a renewal of the diploma in 2000, 2005, and 2010.

 Berezinskiy Biosphere Reserve became a Ramsar site in 2010.
 As of 2019, the Reserve leads conservation, scientific, environmental education, tourism and commercial activities.
 The Reserve has received a certificate of compliance with the Forest Stewardship Council (FSC) and is engaged in logging and timber processing business.